Showing posts sorted by relevance for query overscan. Sort by date Show all posts

 Meh, another Asteroids?

-Stardust was released late in the ST's life by Bloodhouse in 1994 and it's not only one of the last commercial games ever released but is actually an STe-only product.
-Developed by several famous names from our great demoscene (and thank you Aggression) these guys managed to deliver a wicked twist on the original Asteroids genre.
+Stardust was released late in the ST's life by Bloodhouse in 1994 and it's not only one of the last commercial games released but is actually an STe-only product.
+Developed by several famous names from our great demoscene (thank you Aggression) these guys burnt the midnight oil to deliver a wicked twist on the original Asteroids arcade genre.

-The game not only plays similarly to that old arcade favourite but also features modern content for extra zest.
-Such as ludicrously awesome aesthetics which are quite stunning complementing the fantastic gameplay action.
+It not only plays similarly to that old favourite but also features modern aesthetics for extra zest.
+Such as ludicrously awesome colours and sampled sound effects; all are quite stunning and complement the frantic action.

 Wanna see the war plan?
-It translates to "kill everything and don't die!".
+It's technical but translates to "kill everything and don't die!".
 Check this out...

 Bam!
 Bam!
 Bam!
 Blast the rocks!

 There are a total of five levels with each containing six missions.
 All are host to a variety of rocks along with the expected dangerous baddies.
 After each level is completed, you must travel through a wormhole-like tunnel onto the next part of the galaxy like something from Buck Rogers or Starwars!!
-These tunnels are filled to the brim with oncoming rocks for you to dodge or destroy - which is definitely no easy task.
-But it's a thrilling moment I never expected to enjoy!
+These tunnels are filled to the brim with oncoming rocks for you to dodge or destroy - no easy task but it's a thrilling moment that I never expected to play!

-Bonus levels pop up regularly and feel similar to a particular Thrust clone...
-Now, these are optional but you will be daft to ignore the fun.
+Bonus levels pop up regularly and feel similar to a particular Thrust clone.
+Note, these are optional but you must be daft to ignore the fun.
 So don't be daft!!
-Of course, it wouldn't be right without End-Of-Level Bosses and each mission has them.
-Beware, these guys are tough!
+Of course, a game like this wouldn't feel right without End-Of-Level Bosses.
+Each mission has them and these guys are tough!
 Much perseverance will be required during these enjoyable romps.

-Okay, it's time to see some more pixels so let's take a peep at another screenshot...
+It's time to stop reading and enjoy some pixels!
+Let's take a peep at another screenshot...

 Enhanced gaming!!

 Stardust is something else.
 It's on another level with gritty, fast-paced gameplay.
-However, the basic mechanics are pretty much what you would expect so it also feels more-or-less as you would expect.
-This is actually very awesome because you can jump straight in and begin playing without much of a learning curve.
+The basic mechanics are what you would expect - Asteroids - so it also feels more or less as you would expect.
+This is awesome because you can jump straight in and begin playing without that learning curve.
 Heck, it's all about dodging and shooting.
+Are you tough enough?

 This next screenshot does itself no justice.
 Seriously cool stage with mind-blowing fx...